 Multi-shaft and planetary mixers provide good solutions for mixing high-viscosity coatings and coatings that experience viscosity peaks during mixing.
 While mixing technologies employed in high-viscosity coatings production differ depending on formulation, viscosity profile and shear input are important factors that coatings formulators should consider.

 Multi-shaft mixers have two or more independently driven agitators that work together.
 The agitators can perform with different combinations and speeds at different times during the mixing cycle.
-With this design, manufacturers can expect high shear agitation and laminar bulk flow for non-Newtonian fluids.
+With this design, manufacturers can expect high-shear agitation and laminar bulk flow for non-Newtonian fluids.

 Dual-shaft mixers have an economical design that features a low-speed anchor and a high-speed saw-tooth disperser blade.
-In an example provided by Charles Ross & Son Co., a typical mixing procedure with a dual-shaft mixer “starts with blending of the solvents and binders, followed by stepwise addition of solids and minor liquid components, i.e. pigments, extenders, wetting and dispersing agents, rheology modifiers, defoamers, moisture scavenger, other additives and catalysts.”
+In an example provided by Charles Ross & Son Co., a typical mixing procedure with a dual-shaft mixer “starts with blending of the solvents and binders, followed by stepwise addition of solids and minor liquid components, i.e. pigments, extenders, wetting and dispersing agents, rheology modifiers, defoamers, moisture scavengers, other additives and catalysts.”
 During the mixing process, temperature is controlled by scrapers that are attached to the anchor agitator, optimizing heat transfer across the sides and bottom of the mixing container.

 Planetary dispersers and double planetary mixers are a good choice for coatings that experience high viscosity peaks during mixing.
 These products are designed with two or more blades that rotate on their own axes as they revolve around the mixing container.
 This design results in effective and complete mixing, as the two blades pass through every point of the product, contacting the entire batch.